Benefits of Coaching

 Enhanced emotional wellbeing

-Research from the International Journal of Evidence-Based Coaching and Mentoring demonstrated that personalised coaching significantly improved participants’ emotional wellbeing.
-The study highlighted reductions in anxiety and depression symptoms among those who received tailored coaching compared to those who did not source.
-International Journal of Evidence Based Coaching and Mentoring
+Research published in the International Journal of Evidence-Based Coaching and Mentoring found that personalised coaching improved emotional wellbeing, with reductions in anxiety and depression among participants.

 Increased motivation and goal achievement